 85089.
-Construction of a new Delta conveyance facility shall not be initiated until the persons or entities that contract to receive water from the State Water Project and the federal Central Valley Project or a joint powers authority representing those entities have made arrangements or entered into contracts to pay for:
+Construction of a new Delta conveyance facility shall not be initiated until the persons or entities that contract to receive water from the State Water Project and the federal Central Valley Project or a joint powers authority representing those entities have made arrangements or entered into contracts to pay for both of the following:

-(a) The costs of the environmental review, planning, design, construction, mitigation and operation and maintenance of any new Delta water conveyance facility.
+(a) The costs of the environmental review, planning, design, construction, mitigation, and operation and maintenance of any new Delta water conveyance facility.
+The costs of mitigation include the costs of mitigation pursuant to Division 13 (commencing with Section 21000) of the Public Resources Code in connection with the construction, operation, and maintenance of any new Delta water conveyance facility.